Five essential finance terms everyone should know

 Diversifying your investments across different asset classes is important but it is also important to diversify within those asset classes by investing in companies that vary based on their industry, company size, and other factors.
 By diversifying, you are spreading (and likely reducing) your risk across different types of investments.

 Once you begin to invest, the hope is that your investments rise in value.
 If you choose to sell a position, which may happen to get back to a desired asset allocation, diversify investments, or raise money to make a purchase, you create a "realized gain" or "realized loss."
 This is the difference between what you paid for an investment and what you receive from its sale.
 If you have made money through the investment, you are required to pay taxes on the gain, known as a capital gains tax.

 Typically, your capital gains tax rate will depend on your income level and how long you have held the investment.
 An investment that is sold for a gain before one year would create a short-term capital gain.
 Any investment held for more than a year is considered a long-term capital gain.
 If you happen to lose money in an investment and sell it for less than what you bought it for, you will have a capital loss.
 For tax purposes, your capital losses will be subtracted from your capital gains in order to determine your tax bill.

 Certain accounts, such as retirement accounts, will not incur a tax from sales until you begin to withdraw money from the account.
 In a taxable account, however, you will pay taxes on the sales in the year that the investment is sold.

-Mesirow Wealth Advisors works with investors like you to help you develop a financial plan that makes sense for your unique situation, and is committed to ensuring that you understand how your investments are integrated with your plan.
+Mesirow Wealth Management works with investors like you to help you develop a financial plan that makes sense for your unique situation, and is committed to ensuring that you understand how your investments are integrated with your plan.